gemeofficial/gemeblog/blog/2025-06-08-eggs-recalled-salmonella-the-best-way-to-deal-with-eggs-recalled/index.md

 4. **Insulated Design**: This electric composters feature insulated designs that help retain heat and maintain consistent temperatures throughout the composting process.

-5.**Efficient Aeration**: Proper aeration is essential for maintaining high temperatures in compost.
+5. **Efficient Aeration**: Proper aeration is essential for maintaining high temperatures in compost.
 GEME home electric composters are designed to provide efficient aeration, ensuring that the compost pile remains oxygenated and active.

-6.**Closed-Loop System**: This home composters are often designed as closed-loop systems, which prevent the escape of odors and pathogens, making them safe for use in residential areas.
+6. **Closed-Loop System**: This home composters are often designed as closed-loop systems, which prevent the escape of odors and pathogens, making them safe for use in residential areas.

-### **Benefits of Composting** Eggs Recalled
+### Benefits of Composting Eggs Recalled

 1. **Effective Salmonella Elimination**: This composter reliably kills Salmonella and other harmful bacteria, ensuring that the resulting compost is safe to use in your garden.